gowshika111/gowshika111/README.md

 - 👯 I’m looking to collaborate on open source projects
 - 🤔 I’m looking for help with a buiding a major project in python
 - 💬 Ask me about  suggestions for good korean and english web series
-- 📫 How to reach me: gowshi11101@gmail.com
+- 📫 How to reach me: contact directly through my mailid : gowshi11101@gmail.com
 - 😄 Pronouns: She
-- ⚡ Fun fact: I cannot work without music
+- ⚡ Fun fact: I can work without music
 -->

-### Hi there 👋

 <!--
 **gowshika111/gowshika111** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.